Go to Reviews.org AU Edition

 You can only set up virtual backgrounds on the Zoom desktop app or on mobile app

-Good news, Android users: you can finally use the Virtual Background feature in the Android Zoom app.
-But you won’t find it in the web or Chrome apps just yet.
+Good news, Android users: you can finally use the Virtual Background feature and the touch-up feature in the Android Zoom app.
+But you won't find it in the web or Chrome apps just yet.

 Automatically call phone number to join meeting on Zoom mobile app

 Finally, something the Zoom mobile app has over the desktop app.
 You can easily call in to Zoom meetings on your phone.
 This is especially useful when you can’t get a reliable wireless signal, but your cell signal works fine.
+Or if you happen to be traveling but you can't miss the meeting.
 You can also avoid using data with Zoom by just calling in to meetings.

 Edit sent messages and send GIFs on the Zoom desktop app